CI/CD Infrastructure Setup

 # Scale workers

-kubectl scale deployment noetl-worker --replicas=3
+kubectl scale deployment noetl-worker -n noetl --replicas=3

 Configuration